amirkhanian/CBR-P200-PI/README.md

 The isopleth can be elimated entirely by deleting "isopleth_values" or can be changed to any valid set of values.
 The order of the isopleth example array is the order of the functions indicated just above that portion of the code.

 The order of the three lines can also be changed by changing "f1_params", "f2_params", and "f3_params" to the order you want, left to right.

+# Requirements

+In addition to Python, this requires the [PyNomo library](https://github.com/lefakkomies/pynomo).